rjleveque/2016-ros-amath/slides.md

 --

 0.1 => "Here it is!
-Have fun, but don't expect me to support your particular use"
+Have fun, but don't expect me to support your particular use, or to keep this API"

---

-0.1.1 => "I fixed a few bugs, but the API remains unchanged"

 --